Lognam-Huang/Group_Presentation/README.md

 ![DDPG](images/2023-10-12/DDPG_training_phase.png)

-1. Initially, we train
+1. Initially, we **train
-the model in an obstacle-free environment.
+the model in an obstacle-free environment**.
 Training in such environment, grants the UAV the capability to reach any target in the covered 3D area with continuous space action.
-2. Then,the trained model on the obstacle-free environment will serve as a base for future models trained on other environments with obstacles
+2. Then,the trained model on the obstacle-free environment will serve as a base for future models trained on **other environments with obstacles**
-3. Afterwards, we transfer the acquired knowledge (i.e. source task) and use it to improve the UAV learning of new tasks where it updates its path based on the obstacle locations while flying toward its target.
+3. Afterwards, we transfer the acquired knowledge (i.e. source task) and use it to improve the UAV learning of new tasks where it **updates its path based on the obstacle locations while flying toward its target**.

 ### Simulation results